 BRAUER: But I think why the stock is where it's at is because most of them didn't even get close to getting to this point.

-JOHN O'DELL: The company seems to have a growing record of beating expectations and estimates, and they've done it again.
-And the record that they've got for overcoming hurdles and continuing to move in the right direction keeps making the company's long-term future look more and more strong and promising.
+BRAUER: The company seems to have a growing record of beating expectations and estimates, and they've done it again.
+And the record that they've got for overcoming hurdles, and continuing to move in the right direction, keeps making the company's long-term future look more and more strong and promising.

-O'DELL: Can they keep producing relatively trouble-free at a rate to 500 to 600 a week?
-They say they can and, you know, more power to them if they do that.
+O'DELL: Can they keep producing, relatively trouble-free, at a rate of 500 to 600 a week?
+They say they can and - you know - and more power to them, if they do that.
 You know, can they hit the numbers?

 GLINTON: Brauer says it's got a long way to go.
 The company hasn't even made a dent in Middle America, let alone the markets that are the future, such as China.